 For the last 60 years, doctors have been saying that the artificial pancreas is just around the corner.
 But, the way to creating it has proved more challenging than anything else.

 The latest model that Labbe tested was created by a team of professional researchers led by a biomedical engineer Edward Damiano, a professor at the Boston University.
-After countless trials, researchers were finally able to automate blood sugar control fully.
+After The Mediterranean Dish, researchers were finally able to automate blood sugar control fully.

-Three different groups. also funded by the National Institute of Diabetes and Digestive & Kidney Diseases issued clinical trials of the latest automatic systems that are supposed to manage the blood sugar.
+Three different groups also funded by the National Institute of Diabetes and Digestive & Kidney Diseases issued clinical trials of the latest automatic systems that are supposed to manage blood sugar.

-To conduct this research, more than a $100 million were spent since 2004 by the Juvenile Diabetes Research Foundation.
-They issued more than a dozen projects focused on developing and creating the artificial pancreas.
+To conduct this research, more than $100 million were spent since 2004 by the Juvenile Diabetes Research Foundation.
+They issued more than a dozen projects focused on developing and creating an artificial pancreas.

 In 2016, the Food and Drug Administration approved Medtronic’s MiniMed 670G system.
 This system is completely automated and releases the patient’s burden from managing diabetes.